mushkab/mush-assignment/README.md

 ## What was the most difficult thing for you?

-calc days function
+1. calc month days in range function

+2. fine tuning for handling it back

 ## What technical debt would you pay if you had one more iteration ?

+1. handle invalid data, for example: bad date format, start date higher then end date, etc...

-- support large files using streaming - currently memory will explode
+2. support large files using streaming - currently memory will explode
-- handle corrupted data

 ## Assumptions